 -Opened a new location in Hamden, CT

 -While Steve Schmidt remains the brewmaster here, brewer Dave Weikel handles most of the day to day brewing at Cambridge House now.
-The owners at Cambridge House have been talking expansion for some time now, with some contract brewing at the new Thomas Hooker facility and an eye towards their own 15-20 barrel brewing system.
+The owners at Cambridge House have been talking expansion for some time now and recently opened a production facility and brewpub of about 15-20 barrels in Torrington.
+They will continue to use the services of the Thomas Hooker facility for bottling.
+UPDATE: Dave Weikel has left the brewery and has been replaced by Chris Jacques, the capable former head brewer at the John Harvard’s location in Manchester.

 -The brewery has been rebranded as the Thomas Hooker Brewing Company.
 The owners moved from their former sketchy digs in Hartford to a new production facility in Bloomfield, Connecticut.
 In sad news, brewmaster Paul Davis left the brewery and is presently weighing exciting new projects in New Hampshire.
 There is a split opinion as to whether the Thomas Hooker line, which was developed by Paul, is being brewed to his original recipes and retains its quality.
 No word on whether the brewery’s namesake, a religious and colonial leader, approves of the company’s unfortunate “Get caught with a Hooker” ad tagline.